dfinity/interface-spec/spec/index.md

 3. At some point, the IC may accept the call for processing and set its status to `received`.
 This indicates that the IC as a whole has received the call and plans on processing it (although the IC may still not start processing the request if it is under high load).

-4. If the call is processed (sufficient resources, call not yet expired), it will be executed, for some calls this may be atomic, for others this involves multiple internal steps.
+4. If the call is processed (sufficient resources, call not yet expired), it will be executed.
+For some calls this may be atomic, for others this involves multiple internal steps.

-5. Eventually, a response will be produced which will be replied the user.
-The response can be a `reply`, indicating success, a `reject`, indicating some form of error.
+5. Eventually, a response will be produced and returned to the user.
+The response can be a `reply`, indicating success, or a `reject`, indicating some form of error.

 6. In the case that the call has been retained for long enough before a response is generated, but the request has not expired yet, the IC can forget the response data and only remember the call as `done`, to prevent a replay attack.